inverno-io/inverno-examples/inverno-example-http-client/README.md

 > Note that the `open` command actually creates an endpoint and not the actual connection whose lifecycle is managed by the endpoint.

-For instance, if you try to connect to the [Inverno Web server example][inverno-example-web] application which supports H2C, the first HTTP request should contain H2C upgrade headers.
+For instance, if you try to connect to the [Inverno Web server example][inverno-example-web-server] application which supports H2C, the first HTTP request should contain H2C upgrade headers.
 If the upgrade succeeds, subsequent request will be directly sent using HTTP/2.0:

 ```
 > open localhost 8080